purvagulati/BithubAPI/component_2.md

    - **Remarks:** Comment id  was invalid.

 16. **Testcase Identifier:** `Mut5-Happy1`
-   - **Description:** Merges a specified pull request as its sourceCommit doe snot start from 0.
+   - **Description:** Merges a specified pull request as its sourceCommit does not start from 0.
    - **Input:**
      ```json
      {